 No, it wasn't merely a barrel.
 It was the top of a stockpile just beyond the ridge, where hostile munition wagons unloaded before soldiers rolled them to front-line siege engines one by one.

 A few lonely arrows soared toward it as nearby rangers took shots.
-But even with spell boosters, the Lotharins' recurve longbow simply didn't have enough power.
+But even with spell boosters, the Lotharins' recurve yew longbow and their lower-quality arrows simply lacked the range.

 With deep, calming breaths, Kaede steadied herself and nodded back.
 Her fingers squeezed the spring-steel morphic bow as she pulled out one of Pascal's special arrows and pressed the quartz crystal nock, activating its Stormblessed Air Glide spell.